top of page

 created with Sophie Besse,

-Mohand Hasb Alrsol Badr and Peter Pearson of
+Mohand Hasb Alrsol Badr and

-PSYCHEdelight Theatre company
+PSYCHEdelight Theatre co

 Real life friends and performers Mohand and Peter met working together with theatre company, PSYCHEdelight.